ricketytoc/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of employees
+* Oversees a large workforce, ranging from 50 to 200 employees, in a small to medium-sized enterprise.
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions